rlhatton/RossROS/README.md

 * An introduction to multitasked programming itself: "Implement a basic version of RossROS" is a feasible assignment that exposes students to the core concepts of how multitasked systems work.
 Within a "system stack" robotics class, this provides students with a mental model for multitasking and some "hands-on" experience with such code, but without requiring the depth and extent of coverage typically seen when multitasking is covered in a traditional "programming" class.

+## Provided Files

+The core RossROS functionality is provided in rossros.py, with an example of code using the library provided in rossros_demo.py.
+An alternative implementation (using cooperative multitasking) is provided as rossros_asyncio.py, and demonstrated in rossros_asyncio_demo.py.

+Documentation for RossROS is provided in:
+* This Readme
+* Comments in the Python files
+* RossROS_Design_and_Teaching.pdf, which contains notes on the principles which motivated the design of the code and suggested programming tasks for implementing RossROS from scratch as a learning exercise

 ## Components

 The core components of RossROS are two python classes -- message buses and consumer-producers.